PBC48/ECE-3400-Fall-2018/docs/Milestone1.md

 ## Software Design

-We used a simple software algorithm for solving these simple problems.
+We used a simple software algorithm for performing these simple tasks.
 However, we began the ground work for abstracting away some of the robot functions such as servo speed for robot forward movement and turning, which will be useful as we develop more complex algorithms to solve difficult problems later on.

 ### The Line Sensor
-We tried to use the analogRead() function to read input values from the sensors, but the numbers we read were illogical and unuseable.
+We tried to use the analogRead() function to read input values from the sensors corresponding to the darkness of the surface, but the numbers we read were illogical and unuseable.
 Instead, we used a combination of digital interrupts and polling to gather data from the line sensors.
 The Arduino supports two digital state change interrupts which trigger an interrupt whenever the state of a digital pin changes.
 We used the interrupts for sensors with time sensitive operations such as following the line.

 #### Code snippet for reading from line sensor using digital pins
 ```cpp